-The Basic CSE Philosophy
+The Basic CDSE Philosophy

 - It targets students who may be interested in large-scale data analysis, not just simulation.